Texas Davis Mountains AVA: Climate

 went on to note that the Davis Mountains receive 20 in of rainfall a year, contrasted with 10 in annually in the surrounding desert.
+The USDA plant hardiness zones are 7b and 8a.

 Viticulture

 Three vineyards now nest in the southern foothills of the Davis Mountains.
 The area receives cooler temperatures and more rainfall than the surrounding Chihuahuan Desert, on elevations from 4500 to 8300 ft above sea level.
 The AVA label symbolizes the quality, reputation and distinguishing features of grapes grown within the region.
 Château Wright Winery and Vineyard is located within the AVA on the Fort Davis scenic loop.

 Château Wright, with its Blue Mountain Trail Vineyard, was established in 2012 and is a pioneer in the Davis Mountains AVA.
 Sharp Family Vineyards rebuilt and replanted the historic Blue Mountain winery property after their acquisition in 2016.
 Alta Marfa planted its vineyard in 2019 with owner Ricky Taylor focusing on Portuguese red varieties.
-Taylor predicts, "Ten years from now, there’s going to be more than 10 vineyards here.
+Taylor predicts, "Ten years from now, there's going to be more than 10 vineyards here.
 I would bet on it."